ishaaq34/Chipseq_analysis_tutorial/src/00_introduction.md

 5.  **Annotating** genomic features with ChIPseeker.

 ---

-## The Scientific Goal
-In this project, we are investigating how the transcription factor **CEBPA** cooperates with histone modifications to regulate the genome.

 ### Experimental Context
 These experiments were performed using the human **BLaER1** cell line.
 The cells were treated for 18 hours with three molecules: